devopsdays/devopsdays-web/CONTRIBUTING.md

 npm install netlify-cli -g
 ```

-If you're not authenticated, do so with (you may need an account)
+If you're not authenticated with netlify, do so with the following command.
+Note that you may need an account.

 ```
 netlify login